 “Why didn’t you bring this up sooner?
 Why are you making me out to be the bad guy?
 Don’t you know how much pressure I’ve been feeling at work?”

 By the end of the conversation, you’re the one apologizing to them for feeling upset by their actions.

 This is related to guilt trips.
 Master manipulators know how to blame everyone for everything.

 Nothing is their fault.
 They are never wrong.
 What’s worse, they know how to make you feel responsible for their behavior.

 It’s your fault for making them angry.
-If you hadn’t been giving them such a hard time, they would not have cheated.
+They would not have cheated if you hadn’t been giving them such a hard time.
 They got fired because the boss had it out for them.

 The role of the victim absolves them of any wrongdoing and has the added effect of making you feel like the bad guy.
 This kind of emotional manipulation allows the abuser to never be wrong.

 It is designed to make the person on the receiving end feel somehow wrong or at fault for their own hurt feelings.

 4. They distort everything.